ILAE Logo

 PALLISTER HALL SYNDROME

 This syndrome includes polydactyly, a bifid epiglottis, dysplastic nails, imperforate anus, kidney abnormalities and hypothalamic hamartoma.
-It is associated with a mutation in GLI3 (on chromosome 7p13).
+It is associated with a pathogenic variant in GLI3 (on chromosome 7p13).

 Feedback | Home | Contact Us | Privacy | Terms & Conditions of Use | Log In For Videos